Special Educational Needs (SEND)

-The ASDAN (Award Scheme Development and Accreditation Network) Courses and CoPE (Certificate of Personal Effectiveness) accommodate the students who benefit from a portfolio-based programme of work which promotes the development of study and life skills in Key Stage 4.
+The ASDAN (Award Scheme Development and Accreditation Network) Courses and Personal Growth and Wellbeing accommodate the students who benefit from a portfolio-based programme of work which promotes the development of study and life skills in Key Stage 4.

 The Social and Emotional Intelligence programme is delivered either on a 1:1 basis or small group setting.
 This programme enables students to understand their own beliefs, feelings and behaviours and those of their peers.

 The Literacy Programme, in Year 9, aims to raise achievement for students performing below expected levels in English; it is an innovative programme that has encouraged previous students to write for all purposes, using many forms of inspirational media.

 The Numeracy Programme, in Year 9, aims to raise achievement for students performing below expected levels in Maths; the programme aims to further embed basic numeracy skills using an assortment of resources and materials.

 For students who have the support of health professionals, we liaise closely with these agencies to ensure a cohesive programme of support.

 For students with an EHCP we offer an alternative package of accredited courses in Key Stage 4, such as Functional Skills.